Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 .. include:: ../others/tutorial_type.rst

-In this tutorial you will use the ``sphinx-quickstart`` command to create a new documentation project for a Qiskit repository with Sphinx.
+In this tutorial you will use the :doc:`sphinx-quickstart <sphinx:man/sphinx-quickstart>` command to create a new documentation project for a Qiskit repository with :doc:`Sphinx <sphinx:index>`.
 Then, you will structure the resulting documentation according to the Qiskit standard and make sure Qiskit's Sphinx HTML theme, the ``qiskit_sphinx_theme``, is used.
 After that, you will create a GitHub workflow to deploy your documentation to
-`qiskit.org <https://qiskit.org/>`_ with RClone.
+`qiskit.org <https://qiskit.org/>`_ with `Rclone <https://rclone.org>`_.

 Background information
 =======================

 Before you dive into the creation of the documentation project, it's important to know what reStructuredText and Sphinx are.

-reStructuredText (RST) is a lightweight markup language, that is, an easy to read language that formats plaintext documents according to a set of tags.
+`reStructuredText <https://docutils.sourceforge.io/rst.html>`_ (RST) is a lightweight markup language, that is, an easy to read language that formats plaintext documents according to a set of tags.
 It enables the creation of web pages and documentation from, for example, Python docstrings.

-Sphinx is a documentation generator that converts RST files to formats like `HTML <https://html.spec.whatwg.org/multipage/>`_, `LaTeX <https://www.latex-project.org/>`_, `ePub <https://www.w3.org/publishing/epub32/>`_, `Texinfo <https://www.gnu.org/software/texinfo/>`_, manual pages or plain text.
+:doc:`Sphinx <sphinx:index>` is a documentation generator that converts RST files to formats like `HTML <https://html.spec.whatwg.org/multipage/>`_, `LaTeX <https://www.latex-project.org/>`_, `ePub <https://www.w3.org/publishing/epub32/>`_, `Texinfo <https://www.gnu.org/software/texinfo/>`_, manual pages or plain text.
 It is written in Python.
 The ``qiskit_sphinx_theme`` will focus on converting RST to HTML pages.

 Install the ``qiskit_sphinx_theme``
 ===================================